-This book is about media and journalism: not media or journalism, or media with a hint of journalism, or journalism with a vague reference to the public sphere somewhere towards the end.
-This is a book about the relationship between media and journalism, and how a study of one can inform the study of the other.
+This book is about media and journalism, not media or journalism, or media with a hint of journalism, or journalism with a vague reference to the public sphere somewhere towards the end.
+This is because in the twenty-first century an 'editorial act' can be found among the millions of amateur bloggers as well as the tens of thousands of professional journalists (Deuze 2009).
+In the era of Media 2.0, the divisions between media and journalism have become virtually non-existent.
+So this is a book about the relationship between media and journalism, and how a study of one can inform the study of the other.
 Building on the work of leading theorists and practitioners, this book integrates media theory with journalistic practice, providing you with a complete introduction to media and journalism by drawing on current theories of the media as well as providing practical instruction on how to write journalistic pieces that put these theories into practice.